nielsberglund/nielsblogsource/content/_drafts/building-an-event-management-system-with-claude-code-part-9---autonomous-implementation-letting-claude-code-loose.md

 ### The Performance Problem

-All three functions worked correctly—the data is accurate and complete.
+All three functions worked correctly, and the data is accurate and complete.
 But those import times are concerning:

 | Function | Rows | Time | Per-row |
 |----------|------|------|---------|